scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

     ...
     default_pass_scheme = SHA512-CRYPT
     ...
-    password_query = SELECT email as user, password FROM virtual_users WHERE email='%u';
+    password_query = SELECT u.email AS user, u.password, CONCAT('*:bytes=', u.quota) AS userdb_quota_rule FROM mailusers u INNER JOIN maildomains d ON d.id=u.domain_id WHERE u.email='%u' AND u.enabled=1 AND d.enabled=1;
     ...

-The `password_query` variable uses email addresses listed in the `mailusers` table as the username credential for an email account.
+    user_query = SELECT CONCAT('/var/mail/vhosts/', SUBSTRING_INDEX(u.email, '@', -1), '/', SUBSTRING_INDEX(u.email, '@', 1)) as home, 'vmail' as uid, 'vmail' as gid, CONCAT('*:bytes=', u.quota) AS quota_rule FROM mailusers u INNER JOIN maildomains d ON d.id=u.domain_id WHERE u.email='%u' AND u.enabled=1 AND d.enabled=1;

-To use an alias as the username:
+    ...

-- Add the alias as the `source` and `destination` email address to the `mailaliases` table.
+The `password_query` variable uses data in the `mailusers` table as the username credential for an email account.
+The `user_query` variable uses data in the `mailusers` table for primary verification whether user exists in the first place.

-- Change the `/etc/dovecot/dovecot-sql.conf.ext` file’s `password_query` value to `password_query = SELECT email as user, password FROM mailusers WHERE email=(SELECT destination FROM mailaliases WHERE source = '%u');`
+You can easily enabled / disable users or whole domains by simply turning value in `enabled` column from 1 to 0.
+Both queries also uses `quota` as user quota in bytes, so you can easily edit quotas by simply changing this entry.

 Change the owner and group of the `/etc/dovecot/` directory to `vmail` and `dovecot`: